Jubatian/rrpge-spec/specs/boot.rst

 Data memory page 0 is used primarily for audio.
 It has two major areas
 initialized:

-- 0x000 - 0x7FF: Filled with 0x8080, producing silence.
+- 0x000 - 0x7FF: Filled with 0x8080, producing silence if played.
 - 0x800 - 0xDFF: Populated according to the specification in "data.rst".
 - 0xE00 - 0xFFF: 0

-Note that the whole 0x000 - 0x7FF area is initialized to silence (0x80 bytes) even if the application's requested audio setup needs a smaller audio DMA buffer area.
+The Audio output DMA is prepared for mono 48KHz output, with the 0x000 - 0x7FF area used for DMA buffer (for both channels).

 Mixer peripheral